 - Assurance and system leadership: discharged through the Chief Nursing Officer (CNO) who has a national safeguarding leadership role.
 The CNO is the Lead Board Director for safeguarding and has a number of forums through which to gain assurance and oversight, particularly through the NHS England National Safeguarding Steering Group

-In addition, NHS England is responsible for ensuring, in conjunction with local CCG Clinical Leads, that there are effective arrangements for the employment and development of a named GP/named professional capacity for supporting Primary Care within the local area
+In addition, NHS England is responsible for ensuring, in conjunction with Clinical Leads from North East and North Cumbria ICB, that there are effective arrangements for the employment and development of a named GP/named professional capacity for supporting Primary Care within the local area